-The Bachelor of Medical Science (Vision Science), Master of Optometry is a double degree offered by the Faculty of Medicine, Nursing and Health Sciences and requires 5 years of full-time study (or up to eight years part-time).
+The Bachelor of Medical Science (Vision Science), Master of Optometry is a double degree offered by the College of Medicine and Public Health and requires 5 years of full-time study (or up to eight years part-time).

 The minimum requirements for consideration for entry to all undergraduate courses are specified in detail in the University Entry Requirements.